penja/terraform-scalr-storage-profiles/modules/terraform-scalr-storage-profile-azurerm/README.md

 - Azure Resource Group
 - Azure Storage Account for storing Terraform/OpenTofu state files
 - Azure Storage Container
-- Ready-to-use curl command to create the storage profile in Scalr
+- Ready-to-use Scalr CLI instructions to create the storage profile in Scalr

 **Note:** This module does not create Azure AD resources.
 You must create an Azure AD application and set up federated credentials manually.
 See the "Setting Up Azure AD Federated Credentials" section below for instructions.